Historical Paper Rules

 History fair projects in the historical paper category must follow the general rules which apply to all history fair entries (see link at right).
 In addition, historical papers must follow all of the specific rules listed below.

+- Refer to Part III (General Rules), Rule 18, for citation styles.
 Please note that an extensively annotated footnote should not be used to get around the word limit.

 Be sure to keep a copy of your paper for yourself and bring it with you to the contest.

 HOTRHF Note: Rules listed on this website have been updated for 2015.